Four seasons altar of Würzburg: Description

 The four seasons altar made of fine-grained white marble had a height of 73 centimetres and a diameter of 56.4 centimetres.
 Apart from a few nicks, it remains fully intact.
 The putto representing the winter received some damage during the carving of the deed animal, which was not repaired.

 The round altar shows four putti evenly spaced around it, which seem from their attributes to represent the four seasons.
 Winter is dressed as a farmworker and points to winter activities with a slaughtered animal and a wine amphora.
 The other three personifications allude to deities, who are symbolically associated with the four seasons by authors of the literary tradition, such as Ovid and Lucretius.
 A girdle of flowers recalls that of the spring goddesses Venus and Flora; ears of corn and poppies refer to the goddess of fertility and summer, Ceres.
 The putto of autumn recalls a satyr and holds a basket of grapes, symbolising the wine and autumn god Bacchus.
 The winter and spring putti face each other, as do the putti of autumn and summer.

 Purpose

-The altar was probably intended less for cultic purposes than as an evocative Ggrden ornament.
+The altar was probably intended less for cultic purposes than as an evocative garden ornament.
 Also, in the early imperial period, Imperial princes were depicted as cherubs, so there is probably a political significance in addition to the decorative function, which aimed for a prosperous growth of the Julio-Claudian dynasty.